Spirits of the Black Meridian

 Dervish’s 2025 production connects us today to the historical movements and unrepresented people whose impact and agency shaped the society, the culture, architecture and public spaces of the world we inhabit.

-Scripted and directed by Hassan Mahamdallie
+Scripted and directed by Hassan Mahamdallie.

 Video